Philosophers

 New information requires an irreversible process that also increases the entropy more than enough to compensate for the information increase, to satisfy the second law of thermodynamics.
 It is this moment of irreversibility and the creation of new observable information that is the "cut" or Schnitt" described by Werner Heisenberg and John von Neumann in the famous problem of measurement

 Note that the new observable information does not require a "conscious observer" as Eugene Wigner and some other scientists thought.
 The information is ontological (really in the world) and not merely epistemic (in the mind).
-Without new information, there would be nothing for the observers to observe.
+Without new information encoded in the world, there would be nothing for the observers to observe.

 Initially Prepared Information Plus Conservation Laws